Last updated on December 31st, 2018 at 12:01 pm

 Thinking about a trip to Peru, but struggling because the only time you can visit is during the rainy season, don’t fret!
-The rainy season offers up plenty of positive features, which often tourists seem to overlook.
+Peru has many travel seasons.
+Visiting Peru during the rainy season offers plenty of positive features, which often tourists seem to overlook.
 I just spent a week gallivanting around Peru during the offseason and here are my Top 9 Reasons why YOU should visit Peru during the rainy season.

 #1.
 You don’t have to fight the crowds

 Peru is one of the most visited countries in South America.
 During the high season, from June to August, you will experience large crowds due to travelers taking advantage of school and work breaks.
 During the low season, from the end of January to April, there are significantly fewer people traveling.
 For example, in August 2015 the average number of visitors to Machu Picchu was 4,505 per day.
 In February of 2015, the average number of visitors was 2,606 per day.
 Visiting during a month like February will provide more time to take photos and most importantly, a little breathing room from the crowds.

 Find out more >> Peru Tours

 During the wet season, the scenery is incredible, and it wouldn’t be nearly as beautiful if it didn’t rain.
 The rain showers bring lush green hills; the wildflowers dot the countryside and the brightly colored terraces used to plant vegetables are in bloom.
 This holds true in the Sacred Valley and Colca Valley where you will see locals in traditional clothing tending to their crops and animals.

 Find out more >> Arequipa & Colca Canyon Tours